by T Campbell

 “Bad answer.”

-Doctor Hoot’s lab was small and spare.
-It was barely large enough to fit the Just’a Lotta Animals and the Earth-Reverse-C Siren Belle, but they managed.
+Doctor Hoot’s lab on Earth-Reverse-C was small and spare.
+It was barely large enough to fit the Just’a Lotta Animals and the Siren Belle of this Earth, but they managed.
 Green Lambkin was scanning the place for any potential boobytraps; he didn’t quite trust the Belle.
 There were a few traps, but she’d deactivated them on the way in.
 More interestingly, his power ring showed tiny measurers and calibrators embedded in every square inch of the wall, and view-screens showed various crimes taking place on Earth-C, including muggings, drug smuggling, and Ultra-Rabbit’s interrogation of Captain Carrot.

-Wonder Wabbit looked at the screens and tried to stay professional.
+Wonder Wabbit looked at the screens and had to fight to maintain her composure.

 Aquaduck was subdued, and kept glancing at the door back into the ocean.
 “The sea creatures are so lonely out here,” said Arthur Scurry.
 “They know the higher animals are doing all this environmental damage, and they were so shocked that I actually cared about that…”